-Since I’ve received a lot of questions on how to maintain a healthy lifestyle, I decided to reveal the secrets of the Healthy Carrot “Food Pyramid.”
+Since I’ve received a lot of questions on how to maintain a healthy lifestyle, I decided to reveal the secrets of the Healthyvore “Food Pyramid.”
 My hope is that this will help you make, cook and dine on some pretty fantastic dishes and realize how easy healthy eating is, once you have the right tools.

 Every time I eat I try to incorporate all four macronutrients: protein, carbohydrates, fat (yes, fat too, just the good type of fat) and water.
 However, I simplified it a little, just to make it easy to follow and maintain every day.
 We all know that if eating becomes too drastic or scientific, well…we just don’t stick to the program.

 I divide carbs in two sections: fresh produce and whole grain.
 Here are some examples, but keep in mind this list is not exhaustive:

 Whole Grains: brown rice, quinoa, couscous, whole grain pasta, whole grain breads, whole oats.

 As you might know by now, I am vegetarian and getting my daily dose of protein is extremely important.
 However, I recognize that not everyone (including my husband!) will enjoy being vegetarian as much as I do.
 Therefore I also included some meat based protein sources in the list.
 These are the ones I consider appropriate for a healthy diet, and the ones I cook at home for my family.

 Here are some examples:

 Plant and Dairy Protein: low fat yogurt, cheese (usually “white” such as feta, fresh mozzarella, cottage cheese), beans, chickpeas, lentils, low fat milk, eggs